-Check for additional requirements in exhibit classes for food and nutrition, photography, and visual arts.
+\\\Check for additional requirements in exhibit classes for food and nutrition, photography, and visual arts.

-Other Exhibit Information: Due to security, 4-H'ers are discouraged from sending items that have special meaning and historical value as the exhibit or part of an exhibit.
+an exhibit.
 The Iowa State Fair and Iowa State University Extension will use diligence to insure the safety of articles entered for exhibition after their arrival and placement.
-However, they will now be responsible for damage of loss by accident, fire, theft, etc.
+However, they will not be responsible for damage or loss by fire, theft, etc.